When to Visit (& Months to Avoid!)

 The climate of the French Riviera (Côte d’Azur), the French coastline that goes from just east of Marseille to just east of Menton (near the border with Italy), is ‘Mediterranean’, with mild, relatively rainy winters and warm, sunny summers.
 Atlantic frontal systems pass quite often throughout the year, but especially from October to April, while in summer, especially in July and August, they become rare.

 In winter, the weather is generally mild and while some visitors still wear their furs (which is, of course, perceived as distasteful nowadays), it’s rare to actually need anything more than a light jacket.
 Menton sits on the Italian border between the Alpes Maritimes and the Mediterranean, and its valley benefits from a unique micro-climate that keeps it a few degrees warmer in the winter than the rest of the Côte d’Azur.

 Typically, the summer temperatures are acceptable, although there can sometimes be hot periods, with highs about 35°C (95°F), but fortunately, sea breezes blow along the coast to cool you down.
 The south-eastern part of the French Riviera (bordering the Ligurian Riviera in Italy) is the mildest area.
-Here, snowfalls and frosts almost never happen.
+Here, frosts almost never happen.
 The summer heat is also less intense than on the west (near Marseille).

 Cannes / Mediterranean Weather Averages

 We will use Cannes as an example, as it’s roughly in the middle of the French Riviera.
 For exact averages by town, see the links at the bottom of this guide.

 In Cannes, it rains about 700 mm (27.5 in) per year, and increases the farther east you go, reaching 800 mm (31.5 in) in Monte Carlo (in the Principality of Monaco).
 From late October to December (some years more than others) there can be a lot of rain.